-Newspaper is the best WordPress theme for blog, news, magazine and any other publishing websites.
-Newspaper comes with many pre-built demos that can be one-click imported.
-It is powered by the tagDiv Composer, an intuitive page builder for the frontend, based on drag and drop functionality.
+Newspaper is one of the most popular WordPress themes for blog, news, magazine and any other publishing websites.
+Newspaper comes with many pre-built demos that can be imported with one-click.
+It is powered by the tagDiv Composer, an intuitive front-end page builder, based on drag-and-drop functionality.
 In this tutorial, you can learn how to create multilingual WordPress sites using the Newspaper theme and WPML.
 The process is the same for Newsmag theme.

 - Getting Started